springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Where user input errors are automatically detected in our own software, the items that are in error are identified to the user with warning text adjacent to the input field.
+Where user input errors are automatically detected by our own software, those errors are identified to the user with warning text adjacent to the input field.
 Unless it would present a risk to security, the warning text describes the error and what the user should do to correct it.
 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) use label elements to hold error messages.
-Some Assistive Technology may not make these labels and their error content available to their users.
+Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) use unsemantic, unassociated label elements to mark up errors.
 <br><br>
-Pages located at checkout.springer.com also use label elements to hold error messages, and some Assistive Technology may not make these labels and their error content available to their users.
+Pages located at checkout.springer.com also use unsemantic, unassociated label elements to mark up errors.

 <br><br>
 Pages located at order.springer.com rely solely on built-in browser error checking, and do not identify errors in text.
 Some users with and without Assistive Technology may be unable to access these error states.
 </td>